Yadoms/yadoms/trunk/sources/plugins/SmsDialer/GammuBuildInstructions/Readme.txt

 This plugin use the Gammu library (http://wammu.eu/).
-As far as the v1.34 is not delivered, we have to use development version. see here : http://wammu.eu/contribute/code/ (we just need Gammu sources)
+At least version 1.34 is required.
+Download it here as sources : http://fr.wammu.eu/download/gammu/source/

-Here are the instructions on how to get it.
+Here are the instructions on how to build it.

 CMake must be installed.